Benoit485/linky2jsonorinfluxdb/README.md

 You need to put Cookie : internalAuthId for work withour Captcha (See after how to do).

-You can desactivate for record Json and set dir.
+You can desactivate for record Json and set dir (You need to keep on for good charts).

-You can desactivate for record Json graph and set dir.
+You can desactivate for record Json charts.

-You can activate and configure InfluxDb
+You can activate and configure InfluxDb.

 ### Cron

 You can set cron for execute automatic every days.

-You only need to create link from file to cron dir.
+You only need to copy cron.d-conf from file to cron dir.

-`ln -s /opt/linky2jsonorinfluxdb/cron.d-conf /etc/cron.d/linky`
+`sudo cp /opt/linky2jsonorinfluxdb/var/cron.d-conf /etc/cron.d/linky`

-Or copy file and edit this if you want cron another this than at 05:00.
+And edit file this if you want cron another time than at 05:00am.

 ### Cookie : internalAuthId
 You need to find this cookie for connection can work.